nicksukie/inflo-open/readme.md

 A demo of the platform Ui can be seen [here](https://nicksukie.github.io/inflo/mainfeed_v22-demo_v3.html).

-A video overview of the platform can be found [here](https://youtu.be/f84mIVltoqo).
+A video overview of the platform functionality can be found [here](https://youtu.be/f84mIVltoqo).